Annie Fox's Blog...

 • “Whenever I’m putting on ‘my mask,’ I feel sort of terrible and messy inside, like a lot of spaghetti, all tangled up.
 I feel almost sick to my stomach and a little anxious, but I still do it to impress others.
 But it never feels quite right.
 I do it because I feel like I’m not good enough sometimes.”

-When I asked kids, “How would your life be different if you didn’t have to worry what other people think?” here’s what they said:
+A week after my initial survey question, I followed up with this one: “How would your life be different if you didn’t have to worry what other people think?”
+Here’s what they said:

-• Circle of friends“I’d probably share with people that ‘Hey, being yourself is cool, and if you can’t do this now… why not?’”
+• “I’d probably share with people that ‘Hey, being yourself is cool, and if you can’t do this now… why not?’”

 • “I would not spend a lot of money or do stupid things just to fit in.”